calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Compiling our example into Calyx

-Above, we have merely _interpreted_ MrXL code in software, using a simple, pre-written interpreter implemented in Python.
+Above, we merely _interpreted_ MrXL code in software using a simple, pre-written interpreter implemented in Python.
 Our goal in this tutorial is to build a compiler from MrXL to hardware by translating it to the Calyx IL.
 The Calyx code we want to generate from this example looks more like:
 ```